 Required.
 Terminates the definition of the Set property procedure.

 Every property must have a Set property procedure unless the property is marked ReadOnly.
 The Set procedure is used to set the value of the property.

 Visual Basic automatically calls a property's Set procedure when an assignment statement provides a value to be stored in the property.

 Visual Basic passes a parameter to the Set procedure during property assignments.
 If you do not supply a parameter for Set, the integrated development environment (IDE) uses an implicit parameter named value.
 The parameter holds the value to be assigned to the property.
 You typically store this value in a private local variable and return it whenever the Get procedure is called.

-The body of the property declaration can contain only the property's Get and Set procedures between theand the End Property statement.
+The body of the property declaration can contain only the property's Get and Set procedures between the Property Statement and the End Property statement.
 It cannot store anything other than those procedures.
 In particular, it cannot store the property's current value.
 You must store this value outside the property, because if you store it inside either of the property procedures, the other property procedure cannot access it.
-The usual approach is to store the value in a variable declared at the same level as the property.
+The usual approach is to store the value in a Private (Visual Basic) variable declared at the same level as the property.
 You must define a Set procedure inside the property to which it applies.

 The Set procedure defaults to the access level of its containing property unless you use accessmodifier in the Set statement.

 Mixed Access Levels.
 If you are defining a read-write property, you can optionally specify a different access level for either the Get or the Set procedure, but not both.
 If you do this, the procedure access level must be more restrictive than the property's access level.
 For example, if the property is declared Friend, you can declare the Set procedure Private, but not Public.